Skip to main content

 Incumbent Rep. Emily Alvarado is running for a second term representing the 34th Legislative District.
 Alvarado is an attorney who works for Enterprise Community Partners, a nonprofit focused on equity.
 She has also been a leader at a number of progressive organizations, including as the director of Seattle’s Office of Housing, an organizer with Planned Parenthood, and a board member of the Washington Low Income Housing Alliance.

 Alvarado had an impressive first term in Olympia.
 As a primary sponsor, she helped pass legislation to increase access to food assistance programs across the state.
 Alvarado was also a secondary sponsor of a successful bill to make it easier for low-income students to receive the Washington College Grant.
-Alvarado's top priority if re-elected is housing, and she sponsored a bill that was recently passed to provide rent stability so Washingtonians can stay housed.
+Alvarado's top priority if re-elected is housing, and she's already sponsored a bill to provide rent stability so Washingtonians can stay housed.
 She'll also focus on universal health care, expanded childcare assistance for working families, and stronger investments in education.

 Alvarado has earned your vote for a second term in Olympia.